LinkedIn Post Inspector: How to Fix Link Previews in 2026

 What size image works best for LinkedIn link previews?

 The optimal image size for LinkedIn link previews is 1200 x 627 pixels with a 1.91:1 aspect ratio.
 Images smaller than 1200 pixels wide may appear blurry, and different ratios will be cropped.
+For profile images, see our banner size guide.

 Why isn't my LinkedIn preview updating after I changed my page?